Roxiler/react-native-gallery-picker/README.md

-# react-native-gallery-picker
+# react-native-gallery-picker(Android Only)

-Gallery View for React Native
+Gallery View for React Native to pick images from device storage.

 ## Installation